January 18-31, 2020 | Goa, India

 As consciousness unfolds, there is a spontaneous gathering and rising of prana, or subtle breath, through the central axis of the body.
 In Hatha Yoga, we retrace that same internal movement of prana with the raw material of sensation.
 In this session, we learn to create the Mula Bandha pattern with posture, attention, and subtle engagements of the lower belly and pelvic floor.

 The action of coiling the spine is perhaps the first purposive movement that we make in our lives.
 It awakens apana, the dissolving force that removes excess from the body and mind.
 In this session, we explore coiling as a primitive pattern of movement, and we learn how that pattern can imbue our asana practice with the strongest possible ground of psychophysical support.

 Yoga practice is said to be the antidote for halahala, the poison of conditioned existence.
 When the practice starts to work, the poison comes to the surface, and darkens the waters of our minds.
 This experience can be troubling, and pose serious obstacles to practice.
 In this workshop, which is an exploration of yoga philosophy and mythology (and involves no formal practice as such) we discuss the process of meeting these experiences with compassion, and turning the poison into insight.

-In Tantric mythology, there are few symbols more enthralling than Shiva’s Dance.
+In Tantric mythology, there are few symbols more illuminating than Siva’s Dance.
 More than an image of divine revelry, it contains the whole Tantric teaching about the nature of the mind.
-In this session, which is an exposition of the fundamental vision of the Tantric philosophy (and contains no formal practice as such) we slowly unravel the symbology of Nataraj, Shiva’s dancing form.
+In this session, which is an exposition of the fundamental vision of the Tantric philosophy (and contains no formal practice as such) we slowly unravel the symbology of Nataraj, Siva’s dancing form.
 We uncover a model for contemplating the natural unfolding of the mind, and an invitation for entering the blissful and ecstatic flow of an awakened consciousness.